Development opportunities post-CRL:

-So when the CRL work is completed, a pedestrian square will return to the Lower Queen Street area outside the main entrance to the Britomart Transport Centre.
+When the CRL work is completed, a pedestrian square will return to the Lower Queen Street area outside the main entrance to the Britomart Transport Centre.

-Press on the button in the middle of the PDF below to read full screen.
+Press on the button in the middle of the PDF below to read full screen

 The document opens in a new tab.
-Press the escape key to return to this page.
+Press the escape key to return to this page

 When you view full screen, there is an arrow at the top left of the screen- click on that if you want to download the document (40.9MB)